György Harag: Artistic creed

-He was a self-reflexive artist, being in a permanent turmoil, but always taking determined decisions.
-He had the courage to risks, to seek new opportunities and avoided, consciously, the intellectual convenience.
+Harag described his artistic and creative approach thusly:

 "Although I started to feel the weight of years, I'm still going strong.
 There are still full of unrest.
 I started again to risk and seek. (...)
 I take a decision: to the last moment of my career as a director, I will always seek the still impassable paths.
 I do this, even if it is risky and even if I lose my laurs."

 Theater was his only love to which he dedicated his entire being (which also claimed to his colleagues).
 He fiercely believed in courageous experiments and practical work.:

 "For some reason, the theatre shapes my destiny.
 Sometimes I can’t even sleep.
 I wake up in the middle of the night, and I can’t sleep any more.
 I become anxious and this anxiety makes me think many, vision-like things.
 The silence and the solitude can inspire strange, awkward images, ideas.
 I feel that I’ve discovered a great vision, but the next day, when I tell it to the actors, the whole thing loses its charm.
 This is very interesting.
 The theatre is one big, live vision.
 But this vision can only exist through a hard, vigilant, tormenting work, from an intellectual point of view."